kanglicheng/code-school/rails/readings/controllers-and-state.md

 lets you set cookies.

 Rails does much of the work of implementing the session for us.
-Within our controller, we can use the `ActionController::Base#session` method to get a hash-like object where we can retrieve and set state (e.g. `session[:user_id] = @user.id`).
+Within our controller, we can use the `ApplicationRecord#session` method to get a hash-like object where we can retrieve and set state (e.g. `session[:user_id] = @user.id`).
 When we call `render` or `redirect`, Rails will take the contents of the `session` hash and